Azure/fta-architecturalreview/articles/devtest.md

 * **Is there a large amount of static content on your website (e.g. images, videos)?
 Are you aware of the Static Content Hosting pattern, and have you implemented it in your solution?**

-    In most cloud hosting environments it&#39;s possible to minimize the need for compute instances (for example, use a smaller instance or fewer instances), by locating some of an application’s resources and static pages in a storage service.
+    In most cloud hosting environments, it&#39;s possible to minimize the need for compute instances (for example, use a smaller instance or fewer instances), by locating some of an application’s resources and static pages in a storage service.
 The cost for cloud-hosted storage is typically much less than for compute instances.

     > [Static Content Hosting Pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/static-content-hosting)